 Photos.
 Contacts.
 WhatsApp chats.

-Factory reset clears all hidden junk and system clutter.
+A factory reset removes hidden junk and system clutter.

-I did this once on a 3-year-old phone, and it felt brand new.
+I did this on a 3-year-old phone once, and it was like new.

 Tips to Prevent Storage Issues in Future